cgebe/java-netty-websocket-json-server-client/README.md

 		everything else is handled by the WebSocketTextFrameHandler -> e.g. JSON messages

 	via command line
-4. Now create appropriate POJOs to your JSON messages in order process them efficiently as java objects.
+4. Now create appropriate POJO to your JSON messages in order process them efficiently as java objects.
+5. Adjust gson.fromJson for your POJO and comment out //ctx.fireChannelRead(msg); in WebSocketTextFrameHandler in order to send your POJOs upstream
+6. Create appropriate upstream handler(s) for your POJO.